 You may want to end world hunger, for example.
 That is fine, but many have tried before you, so perhaps that is a worthy service goal, and a good way to spend your life, but if you kill yourself in the process of trying to accomplish it, that is not good for service.

 Those who do not have this quality of knowing when to quit become disabled, depressed or ill.
 Then they often become a burden to society because someone must care for them, and perhaps even bury or cremate, them.
 That is not service, but stupidity.
 However, it is very common on planet earth.

 So learning when to leave, when to stop, when to end a relationship, when to end a project, when to say that God must have other plans for me - this is vital.
 Once again, it is a learning experience to find the balance between steadiness or stick-to-itiveness and when to let go.
 An article on this website may help entitled Letting Go.

-RUTHLESSNESS.
+DETERMINED.
 The next factor to learn if you want to be of service is related to steadiness, but is slightly different.
-We will call it ruthlessness because it has a slightly wild quality.

 The person of service is always slightly unusual, very determined, and not easily dissuaded.
 This is what is meant here by ruthless.
 It is a somewhat rough, somewhat masculine even if it is in a woman, and always admired by others.
 It will make your enemies angry, though, and will create some enemies, so beware.

 Determination is needed because life presents many challenges, and one must overcome them by force, at times, in order to succeed.
 Everyone in service learns this at one time or another.